-This past fiscal year, the PBGC enhanced its three-layered review for "no records" search procedures by implementing the agency's first "No Records" Checklist.
+In FY2019, the PBGC announced it had enhanced its three-layered review for "no records" search procedures by implementing the agency's first "No Records" Checklist.
 A "no records" determination is issued when the agency has searched locations where responsive records are known to be located.
-This process enhancement requires the Disclosure Division to complete a checklist, which specifically lists additional locations where records might be stored and/or maintained.
-Before the agency issues a "no records" determination, two individuals in addition to the Government Information Specialist assigned to the request, used the checklist and search all the locations appearing on the checklist.
+The Disclosure Division created a checklist, which specifically lists additional locations where records might be stored and/or maintained.
+Before issuing a "no records" determination, two individuals in addition to the Government Information Specialist assigned to the request, used the checklist and also searched all of the locations appearing on the checklist.
 These additional searches occurred before the disclosure package was submitted for final review.
-The PBGC believes that this process enhancement fostered the presumption of openness by taking steps to ensure the quality of its record searches.
-The PBGC received fourteen appeals of its 1,598 initial determinations.
-Of the fourteen appeals, only nine were adjudicated.
-None of the nine were overturned by the appellant authority.
-The other five appeals were not adjudicated because of the following three reasons: 1) one was a duplicate; 2) one was withdrawn; and 3) three did not provide any argument for an adverse FOIA determination.
+The PBGC believes that this process fostered the presumption of openness by taking steps to ensure the quality and adequacy of its record searches.
+In FY2019, the PBGC received 2,348 requests and received only 9 appeals; none of the Disclosure Division's initial determinations were overturned; and none were even partially granted due to an inadequate search.